Collinheidrich14/Assignment4/ReadMe.txt

 Task Division:
 Collin did task 1, 2, and part of 3.
-I got help from Jesse on writing the main code of task3 Jesse did the meat of task 3 with me over a zoom, documentation, pdf, and time calculations, and submission
+I got help from Jesse on writing the main code of task3 Jesse did the meat of task 3 with me over a zoom, documentation, pdf, and time calculations, and submission Colin wrote executeProcessingTime and getTimeBasedOnSeverity Jesse wrote calculateMinCounters, the dateFormatters and the user input methods.
+The readCSVAndSort,filterReportsBy, executeProgram and main method was a team effort to help the code run.
 Contributors
 Collin Heidrich - team manager
 Jesse Cyrbrophy - Coder, Documentator, debugger